MaxCDN/enterprise.maxcdn.com/README.md

 enterprise.maxcdn.com
 =====================

-All the code for MaxCDN Enterprise.
-If you'd like to edit anything, you must branch/fork from master and then submit a pull request.
-No code shall be directly commited to master. :)
+All code for the MaxCDN Enterprise website at enterprise.maxcdn.com.
+If there is anything needed to be edit, you must branch/fork from master and then submit a pull request.
+No code should be directly commited to master, instead, branches will be merged in. :-)